Braided distributivity: Deriving Laplaza's requirements

 require more work, as follows.
 In each case, we shall first write down the desired conclusion in the form of a diagram that we want to commute.
 As before, if we ignore the directions of the arrows, these diagrams will be simple cycles, and their commutativity is to be understood as explained above in terms of the isomorphisms represented by paths in the cycles.
 We shall then gradually transform the desired diagram into equivalent formulations until we reach a formulation that is known to be true.

 In preparation for the proof of $\text{VI}\implies \text{VII}$, we record a property of braided monoidal categories proved by Joyal and Street, \cite[Diagram~B5 on page~3]{JS1} and \cite[page~45]{JS2}, namely the commutativity of Figure~19.
+It is a version of the Yang-Baxter equation.

 We now turn to the proof that Laplaza's condition VI, which we called ``Sequential distribution $2\otimes2$'' (Figure~13), implies his condition VII.
 Recall that condition VI concerns two ways of applying distributivity to a product of the form $(AB)(C\oplus D)$ to obtain $(AB)C\oplus(AB)D$.
 We can either apply distributivity directly, distributing $AB$ across $C\oplus D$, or we can, after using associativity, first distribute $B$ across $C\oplus D$ and then distribute $A$ across the resulting $BC\oplus BD$.
-Coherence condition~VI says that these two ways produce the same isomorphism.
-Condition~VII, which we want to deduce from VI, is the analog with multiplication in the other order.
-That is, it asserts the equality of the isomorphism $(C\oplus D)(BA)\cong C(BA)\oplus D(BA)$ obtained by distributing $BA$ across the sum and the isomorphism obtained by first distributing $B$ and then $A$.
-Unfortunately, when written out in full, VII is considerably longer than VI, simply because the distributivity isomorphisms with the sum on the left, Laplaza's $\delta^\#$, are compositions of $\delta$'s and $\gamma$'s.
+Requirement~VI says that these two ways produce the same morphism.

+Requirement~VII is the analog with multiplication in the other order.
+That is, it asserts the equality of the morphism $(C\oplus D)(BA)\cong C(BA)\oplus D(BA)$ obtained by distributing $BA$ across the sum and the morphism obtained by first distributing $B$ and then $A$.
+Unfortunately, when written out in full, VII is considerably longer than VI, simply because the distributivity morphisms with the sum on the left, Laplaza's $\delta^\#$, are compositions of $\delta$'s and $\gamma$'s.
 (Had we kept Laplaza's convention that $\delta^\#$ is primitive, VII would be shorter, but we would have to expand $\delta^\#$ in terms of $\delta$ during the proof, using II, and our work would be no easier.)
-Figure 20 exhibits, in the solid arrows, the coherence condition VII that we aim to prove.
+Figure 20 exhibits, in the solid arrows, the requirement~VII that we aim to prove.
 The dashed arrows indicate where three of the solid arrows represent a single $\delta^{\#}$.

-We now begin to transform this diagram of isomorphisms, using Figure~13 (Cond.~VI) and the (braided) coherence conditions on $\otimes$.
+We now begin to transform Figure~20, using Figure~13 and the requirements on $\otimes$.
 Consider first the top three (solid) arrows in the right column of Figure~20.
-Each of these involves a sum of two isomorphisms, one working with $C$ and one with $D$.
+Each of these involves a sum of two morphisms, one working with $C$ and one with $D$.
 Because of the functoriality of $\oplus$, we can treat these three arrows for each summand separately.
-The three that work with $C$ represent the composite isomorphism
+The three that work with $C$ represent the composite morphism